BARBELL AND DUMBBELL PULLOVERS: KILLER CHEST EXERCISES

-  - Lie down at a bench holding one dumbbell at each hand.
+- Lie down on a bench holding one dumbbell in each hand.

 - Position the dumbbells above your chest and extend your arms with slightly bending elbows.
 Your palms are facing each other and your elbows are pointing outwards.
 This is your starting position.